ikegwukc/Quals-ReadingList/Theo/Theo-CheatSheet.md

 - A firm can provide a positive return to investors if the entity can generate enough cash recipets from selling a product or service that exeed the cash disbursesments necessary to provide that product or service.

-- The primary objective of financial accounting is to provide informtion to investors and creditors to help them predict future cash flows.
+- The primary objective of financial accounting is to provide information to investors and creditors to help them predict future cash flows.

 - The information provided through financial accounting is conveyed through: